ianczm/blockchain_health/README.md

 Q2: Why I cannot add doctor?

 Due to a reported issue at github (https://github.com/shamil-t/ehr-blockchain/issues/15), a proper IPFS config is required to perform this feature properly.
 Check the installation section, step 1, to make sure your IPFS config ia set up correctly.

+Q3: Why the virtual machine need to access all CPUs?

+Node.js will not function properly and can produce error like assertion time error if not all CPUs are used.
+To solve the assertion time error, the virtual machine have to access all CPUs to run properly.